 - a copy of the minutes from your AGM.

-Step 3.
-Submit your annual accounts and the fee to a Territory Business Centre.
+Step 2.
+If you are not lodging online, submit your annual accounts with supporting documents and the fee to a Territory Business Centre.

 When to submit

 Your association's financial returns must be submitted at either of the following times: